dmd/rapidtide-cloud/README.md

 [^1]: You can alter what file an array job gets participant IDs from by populating the job parameter `ParticipantArrayFile`, e.g. to run several different batches and keep track of which ones have which participants.

+## Run a real job

+Similar to above, but make your own shell script in your config dir and call that instead.
+You can use similar logic to that in `simple-cp-test` to use or not use array mode, or assume that you are in array mode and directly use the `PARTICIPANT_FROM_ARRAY` environment variable, which will be populated from your `participants.txt`.

 # Background Information